ScriptSmith/daq/README.md

       ```
    2. Use your root credentials and in the `Assume Role ARN` field, enter the ARN of the `QueryRole` role in `stack_outputs.json`
    3. Use your root credentials
-4. In the `Authentication Provider` field, either:
+4. In the `Authentication Provider` field, choose either:
-   1. Choose `Access & secret key` and enter the keys directly.
+   1. `Access & secret key` and enter the keys directly.
-   2. Choose `AWS SDK Default` or `Credentials file` and configure your AWS credentials through the filesystem or env variables
+   2. `AWS SDK Default` or `Credentials file` and configure your AWS credentials through the filesystem or env variables
 5. In the `Default Region` field, enter the AWS Region
 6. Click `Save & test`